 - TO ‘path_with_csv_file_name’: Specify the output file name with the path where you want to save the CSV file.
 It can be something like this ‘C:\Users\file_name.csv’.

-- CSV HEADER: It is used to define that the CSV file will be saved with HEADER (this header is the column’s name of the table).
+- CSV HEADER: It is used to define that the CSV file will be saved with a header (this header is the column names of the table).
 If you don’t specify this option, then your CSV file will not contain any HEADER.

-For example, you have another table ‘orders’ that stores the information on the order time and status and this table has columns ‘customer_id’, ‘order_time’, and ‘status’.
+For example, you have another table, ‘orders’, that stores information on order time and status, with columns ‘customer_id’, ‘order_time’, and ‘status’.

 psql -U postgres -d sqlserverguides

-Export the table ‘orders’ data to a CSV file named ‘orders.csv’ using the below command.
+Export the ‘orders’ table data to a CSV file named ‘orders.csv’ using the command below.

 \COPY orders